GSA/fpki-guides/_announcements/01_fpki-repository-migration.md

 The FPKI Community Interoperability Test Environment HTTP repository (http://http.cite.fpki-lab.gov) has used the new service since June 2018 with no reported issues.

-A new base URL is available for anyone who would like to test the new repository service: http://cdn.http.fpki.gov.
+A new base URL is available for anyone who would like to test the new repository service.
 For example, to download a copy of the Federal Common Policy CA certificate using the new, cloud-based hosting solution, navigate to http://cdn.http.fpki.gov/fcpca/fcpca.crt.

 Contact fpki-help@gsa.gov with the subject “CDN Test Issue” if you'd like to learn more about testing, or if you have any issues.